TotoroCat1/yani_poker/README.md

 venv_yani_poker\Scripts\python -m ipykernel install --user --name yani_poker
 ```
 Note: running last line twice is fully OK for the same user on Windows.
-It is necessary to name the kernel yani_poker so that `nbconert` can use the proper one.
+It is necessary to name the kernel yani_poker so that `nbconvert` can use the proper one.
 Somehow is does not work out of the box with a virtualenv installation.

 3. Running: